dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 ### Generating mock handlers

 The following script will autogenerate mock handlers from an open-api spec.
-See https://github.com/zoubingwu/msw-auto-mock for details.
+See https://github.com/zoubingwu/msw-auto-mock for details:

 ```bash
 npm run generate:mocks